Do you have a toe that’s started to cross over or under its neighbor? If so, you have far more than just a cosmetic problem on your hands.

 If conservative treatments are not sufficient to take away your pain and allow you to perform your hobbies and daily activities comfortably, surgical correction will typically be recommended.
 In most cases this is the only way to truly “fix” your overlapping or underlapping toe in a permanent way.
 If we recommend this course of treatment, we will carefully discuss the options with you so you can know what to expect and make any necessary arrangements to prepare for surgery and postoperative care.

 Long Island Foot and Ankle Care

 Foot Specialists of Long Island provides comprehensive foot and ankle care for all patients from across the greater Nassau County community.
-Contact us for more information by calling (516) 804-9038 or schedule an appointment at our Massapequa, NY podiatrist office online today.
+Contact us for more information by calling (516) 804-9038 or request an appointment online at our Massapequa, NY podiatrist office online today.